Your email list is your biggest asset!

-Example: Matthew Woodward has one under all his blog posts.
+Example: Copyblogger has one under all of their blog posts.

 10. Submit a Survey

-Surveys are used to gather insights or votes from users.
-But with a few tweaks, a survey can be used as a powerful list-building weapon.
+Surveys are great for gathering insights or votes from users.
+But with a few tweaks, a survey becomes a powerful weapon in email lead generation.

 For instance, Qualaroo is an insight marketing tool.
-They have an interesting feature to generate email leads through a survey.
+It has an interesting feature to generate an email leads list through a survey.
 What I like about it is that the method is unique.
-Also, it’s not at all annoying and is very effective.
-You will be amazed to know Qualaroo increased The University of Alberta’s subscribers by 500%.

-You can set up a survey subscribe form using a tool like Qualaroo.
-The form should remain in the screen’s bottom corner.
-Undoubtedly, it will increase your conversion rate.
+You can set up a survey subscribe form using Qualaroo or a similar tool.
+The form should remain in the screen’s bottom corner and will undoubtedly increase your conversion rate.

 Selection, Timing, and Behavior

-Selection: Which method will work for you?
+How can you select which method will work for you?
 There are no straightforward recommendations because all websites are not the same.
-Each one varies from the others.
-So this is the best practice:
+So, here are some best practices: